rickytan/RTBlockCallChecker/README.md

 What if for some reason the developer forget to call `decisionHandler`?
 This is not allowed.
 In fact, if you do forget to call it, **WebKit** will raise a exception for you.
-How did **WebKit** do that? well, it implements a [CompletionHandlerCallChecker](https://opensource.apple.com/source/WebKit2/WebKit2-7602.1.50.0.10/Shared/Cocoa/CompletionHandlerCallChecker.mm.auto.html) in **CPP**, and use the template magic.
+How did **WebKit** do that? well, it implements a [CompletionHandlerCallChecker](https://opensource.apple.com/source/WebKit2/WebKit2-7602.1.50.0.10/Shared/Cocoa/CompletionHandlerCallChecker.mm.auto.html) in **CPP**, and use the lamda expresion.
 But this project provides a tricky way in **Objective-C**. for more information, please read the source code, quite simple.

 ## Usage